Skip to content

 Install AWS ParallelCluster

-To install Pcluster, upgrade pip, and install virtualenv if not installed.
-Note amazon recommends installing pcluster in a virtual environment.
-For this section we essentially follow "Setting Up AWS ParallelCluster", if you have any issues look there.
+To install ParallelCluster, upgrade pip and install virtualenv if it is not already installed.
+Amazon recommends installing ParallelCluster in a virtual environment.
+This section follows "Setting Up AWS ParallelCluster"; refer to it if you run into issues.

 python3 -m pip install --upgrade pip